Career Guide to JMU Majors: Management

 Common majors or minors that complement this major

 There are numerous combinations that could be beneficial to graduates.
 Especially useful combinations include, Computer Information Systems, Management Science, Psychology, and Public Policy and Administration.
-Other useful areas include: Anthropology, Art History, Communication Studies, Conflict Analysis and Intervention, Economics, Environmental Studies, Gerontology, Health Communication, Human Science, Integrated Science and Technology, Kinesiology, Media Arts and Design, Music Industry, Political Communication, Sport Communication or Urban and Regional Studies.
+Other useful areas include: Anthropology, Art History, Communication Studies, Conflict Analysis and Intervention, Economics, Environmental Studies, Environmental Management, Gerontology, Health Communication, Human Science, Integrated Science and Technology, Kinesiology, Media Arts and Design, Military Leadership, Modern Foreign Language, Music Industry, Political Communication, Sport Communication or Urban and Regional Studies.

 Since it involves getting work done through others, the most important characteristic for managers is empathy – understanding others.
 Successful managers also often possess the following characteristics: strong analytical and critical thinking skills; a high energy level; an enjoyment of variety rather than a desire for the routine; the ability to multitask and make effective decisions; an achievement orientation; excellent interpersonal skills (the ability to work with others cooperatively); and the ability to communicate well, both verbally and in writing.